johncant/johncant.github.io/index.md

 ---
 ##Introduction

 Hello, my name is John, and I'm a data scientist and software engineer based in London, UK.
 In the past, I cofounded BeHiring, and worked at Reevoo, Boppl, Juper, AMEE, and Zoaring Adaptive X. At the moment, I am an independent consulting data scientist [available for hire](mailto:hello@sententiaexdata.com).
+I run [Data Science Clinic London](http://www.meetup.com/data-science-clinic-london/events/224831227/), London's first and only data science help session.

 I'm going to use this blog to showcase my side projects, establish some web presence, act as a point of contact, and shamelessly plug my